dfelinto/blender-manual/rigging/armatures/editing/templating.rst

 :guilabel:`S` and :guilabel:`N` text fields, "auto" button These control how the new bones are named.
 By default, they just take the same names as the originals from the template - except for the final number, increased as needed.
-However, if the template bones have "\ ``&s``\ " somewhere in their name, this "placeholder" will be replaced in the "templated" bones' names by the content of the :guilabel:`S` text field ("S" for "side").
-Similarly, a "\ ``&n``\ " placeholder will be replaced by the :guilabel:`N` field content ("N" for "number").
-If you enable the small "auto" button, the :guilabel:`N` field content is auto-generated, producing a number starting from nothing, and increased each time you press the :guilabel:`Convert` button, and the "\ ``&s``\ " placeholder is replaced by the side of the bone (relative to the local X axis: "\ ``r``\ " for negative X values, "\ ``l``\ " for positive ones).
+However, if the template bones have ``&s`` somewhere in their name, this "placeholder" will be replaced in the "templated" bones' names by the content of the :guilabel:`S` text field ("S" for "side").
+Similarly, a ``&n`` placeholder will be replaced by the :guilabel:`N` field content ("N" for "number").
+If you enable the small "auto" button, the :guilabel:`N` field content is auto-generated, producing a number starting from nothing, and increased each time you press the :guilabel:`Convert` button, and the ``&s`` placeholder is replaced by the side of the bone (relative to the local X axis:
+   ``r`` for negative X values, ``l`` for positive ones).

 +------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 ++--------------------------------------------------------------------------------+-------------------------------------------------------------------------------------------------------------------------------++